Ciela-Institute/caustics/paper.md

 just like the configuration file interface, or they may interact with the objects in a number of other ways accessing further details about each lens.
-Each lensing object has (where meaningful) a convergence, potential, time delay, and deflection field.
+Each lensing object has (where meaningful) a convergence, potential, time delay, and deflection field plus any associated quantities such as magnification.
 We provide examples to visualize all of these.
 Users may apply the full flexibility of Python with these lensing objects and construct customized analysis code, though there are many default routines which enable one to quickly perform typical analysis tasks.

 For both the object oriented and `.yaml` interfaces, the final simulator object can be analyzed in a number of ways, \autoref{fig:graph} demonstrates how one can investigate the structure of a simulator in the form of a directed acyclic graph of calculations.
 Note that one may also fix a subset of parameter values, making them "static" instead of the default which is "dynamic".
-Users can produce such a graph representation in a single line of Python for any `caustics` simulator.
+Users can produce such a graph representation for any `caustics` simulator.

 ![Example directed acyclic graph representation of the simulator from \autoref{fig:runtime}.
 Ellipses are `caustics` objects and squares are parameters; open squares are dynamic parameters and greyed squares are static parameters.
 Parameters are passed at the top level node (`Lens_Source`) and flow down the graph automatically to all other objects which require parameter values to complete a lensing simulation.\label{fig:graph}](media/graph.png)